code-rush/givel-info/givel/README.md

   - Content-Type: application/json
   - Returns: *200 OK* Status Code if the post successfully deleted from the favorites
   - Description: Deletes posts from the users favorites

+- **get all favorite posts**
+  - Path: /api/v1/users/posts/favorites/{user_email}
+  - Method: **GET**
+  - Returns: List of all user's favorites posts if any.
+  - Description: Gets user's all favorites posts.
+If there aren't any favorite posts then the response will consist of just a message and no results.